Best Checking Accounts of 2024 | NYT Bestseller’s Top Picks

 If you regularly travel to different countries or need a checking account with the best advantages, you should look no further than the Charles Schwab checking account.

-However, you need to get a Charles Schwab brokerage account when opening a checking account with them.
-The brokerage account is entirely free, so you do not have to worry about any fees or minimum balance requirements.
+However, you need to get a Charles Schwab brokerage account to open a checking account with them.
+The brokerage account is entirely free, so you do not have to worry about fees or minimum balance requirements.
 All you have to do is create the account.
 After that, you do not have to use it.

-However, a Charles Schwab checking account should prioritize anyone that does most of their banking online or is lucky to have a branch near them.
+However, a Charles Schwab checking account should entice anyone who does most of their banking online or is lucky enough to have a branch near them.

 If you’re looking for a checking account that does more than the ordinary, Chime is a great option.
-You get a mobile checking account that offers a number of benefits such as:
+You get a mobile checking account that offers a number of benefits like:

 - No maintenance fees